pawndev/grout/README.md

 - Download Box Art
 - Multi-file games with automatic M3U file creation
 - Select multiple games at once
+- Save Sync
 - Optional Game Details Screen
 - Optional Unzipping

+### Save Sync

+Save Sync allows you to store game saves on your RomM instance and use them across your devices.

+How does Save Sync work?

+**Downloading**

+Grout will scan your local ROM and save directories on your device.

+If a game on your device currently has no save file and the active RomM user has a save file for that game, Grout will pull down that save file to your device.

+If a game on your device currently has a save file and the remote save file is newer, Grout will do the following:

+- Backup your current save file into a hidden `.backup` folder that is created within your saves directory.
+    - This backup will have a timestamp appended to the filename.
+- Download the save file from RomM and assign the proper filename to it such that it is recognized by your CFW.

+**Save Sync Notes**

+- Grout uploads and downloads saves associated with the active RomM user setup in Grout
+    - If you have a shared user on your RomM instance that you use for Grout, be sure to be cautious with this feature.

+- Grout **does not** sync save states.
+    - If you use save states with auto-loading enabled, please be aware you will need to reset your emulator in order to load a downloaded save file.

 ## Installation